Earn Your Certificate as a Worksite Wellness Specialist or Program Manager

 Includes 14 hours of continuing education credit!

-Individuals who complete a worksite wellness certificate training may earn 14 continuing education credits (CECs) toward certifications held at the time of the training (see below for organizations that have pre-approved this program for credit).
+Individuals who complete a worksite wellness certificate training may earn 14 continuing education credits (CECs) toward certifications held at the time of the training.
 A CEC certificate will be e-mailed to individuals who select their desired CEC certificate(s) on post-training evaluation form.
 See NationalWellness.org/Worksite for a list of organizations that have pre-approved these courses for credit.

 Event Cancellation Policy: Should you be unable to attend, a substitute delegate is welcome at no extra charge.
 A charge of 10% of the registration fee will be made for cancellations received in writing (or e-mailed with confirmation received) more than 15 business days prior to the start of the event.
 A charge of 50% of the registration fee will be assessed for cancellations received 15 or less business days prior to the start of the event.
 If you have any questions regarding your registration, contact NWI.